Isaaacccccc/ProyectoFIS/README.md

 - [Workflow](/Artifacts/Workflow_ThirdDelivery.png): The structure of the app's operation.
 - [User Stories](/Artifacts/User_Stories_Final.pdf): Adding user stories that match the new screens.
 - [Definition of Done](/Artifacts/DoD.md): The way in which the artifacts are considered correct and are included within the project.
+- [Correspondence of requirements](/Artifacts/requirementscorres.md): The meaning of each screen with respect to the requirements stated

 ### Percentage of Participation